zenoamaro/late-night-snack/README.md

 desire.
 Yet, the desire to disconnect, travel with my mind on those magical incantations, never left me.

-This collection attempts to provide recreate that same feeling, by providing fun, concise, and readable code listings, that can be read and fully understood in one snack-sized bite.
+This collection attempts to recreate that same feeling, by providing fun, concise, and readable code listings, that can be read and fully understood in one snack-sized bite.
 The programs will be short and to-the-point, will treat interesting problems, and of course